shubhamzanwar/design-patterns/4-adapter/README.md

 English Woman says:  ¡Hola!
 ```

 Hurray!
-The translation worked; the english woman and spanish dude can now be friends! 👩🏻‍🤝‍👨🏾
+The translation worked; the english woman and Spanish dude can now be friends! 👩🏻‍🤝‍👨🏾

-Design patterns save the day, yet again 😁
+Design patterns save the day, yet again 🚀😁